osb-group/osb-learn/storyboarding/scripting/compound_commands.rst

 | This is easy.
 The naming for the according trigger follows a simple naming scheme as shown in the following table:

 .. rst-class:: table table-sm table-hover table-striped
-.. csv-table:: Hitsound Trigger Conditions
+.. csv-table:: Selection of Hitsound Trigger Conditions
-   :header: "Condition Type", "Name of Sampleset", "Additional", "Number of Sampleset", "Triggername"
+   :header: "Condition Type", "Sampleset Name", "Hitsound Addition", "Sampleset Number", "Trigger Name"
    :widths: auto

    "Hitsound", "Soft", "Whistle", "1", "HitsoundSoftWhistle1"